mqus/contentline-rs/README.md

 ## TODO:

- - Cleanup/reorganize
+ - Cleanup
-   - make one errortype (/enum) for parser
- - more Tests for parser errors
+ - more tests for parser errors
  - Documentation